 About ALT Text

-ALT Tags are invisible descriptions of images which are read aloud to blind users on a screen reader.
+ALT text refers to invisible description of images which are read aloud to blind users on a screen reader.
 Adding ALT text allows authors to include images, but still provide the content in an alternative text based format.
 See example below for what a screen reader experiences when no ALT Text is used.

-If no ALT tags are provided, then a screen reader would only be able to say "IMAGE" or perhaps provide a file name.
+If no ALT text is provided, then a screen reader would only be able to say "IMAGE" or perhaps provide a file name.

 WCAG 2.0 Guideline 1.1.1—"All non-text content that is presented to the user has a text alternative that serves the equivalent purpose."